EternityForest/EmberOS/README.md

 One of the most common tasks for embedded devices is as a media server.
-Put whatever you want to serve in /sketch/public.media for DLNA, /sketch/public.files for samba(Samba and DLNA aren't working yet)
+Put whatever you want to serve in /sketch/public.media for DLNA, /sketch/public.files for samba(Samba isn't working yet)

 Put whatever you want to serve as a standard web site in /sketch/public.www to serve it on port 80 with apache.
 Whatever you put as index.http will be the start page for the fullscren kiosk!